BSAA7567/Pygame/README.md

 # Pygame
-Using pygame for make something
+Using pygame for make something(For Study)